 The pigments are microscopic solid particles suspended in an aqueous (water-based) liquid solution.

 These solid particles are durable and resilient and do not break down because of environmental conditions.
-Pigments will not fade and are mostly water-resistant.
+Pigments will not fade and are primarily water-resistant.
 The new Canon LUCIA inks are designed to resist scratches and minimize bronzing (distorting the reflection of light off of a print).

-Even though they differ from dyes, the printing process is the same.
+Although pigment inks differ from dyes, the printing process is the same.
 Pigment inks are shot onto the media as dye inks via an inkjet print head.

 The difference is that dyes will soak into the paper, but pigments adhere and cure to the surface of the media.
 In addition to more excellent durability, pigment-based inks produce much better overall image quality.